buttonwoodcx/doc-bcx-validation/guide/basic-shape-of-a-rule.md

 ```

 When you use regex, it behaves as value override with function `value => /\d/.test(value)`.

-> The reason of specifically supporting regex in value override, is that `bcx-expression-evaluator` doesn't allow regex literal inside expression.

 > When use regex in value override, the returned value is either true or false.
 Use `isTrue` or `isFalse` validator with regex value override.